 What democratic government would not want to deliver that sort of improvement?
 Also, how can this sort of grand vision not be politically attractive?
 The scale of the improvements within grasp are far too large to be confined just to the poorest sections of society – the benefits of greater equality clearly “cascade up” the social hierarchy almost to the very top (a neat contrast to the obvious failures of “trickle-down”).

 This must surely offer a real chance to construct a broad electoral majority in favour of the policies required.

 All we need now are people, politicians and parties bold enough to set out the vision, make the case and develop the policies.
 To aid this process The Equality Trust is about to launch the One Society campaign which will seek to make inequality a central election issue across the political spectrum.

 We hope you’ll support this campaign and help us advance the case that narrowing the gap between rich and poor is the only comprehensive and serious way to improve our society.

 Our guest writer is Bill Kerry, Director of The Equality TrustLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.